 RabbitMQ accepts and forwards messages between separate applications.
 Messaging is useful for decoupling applications.
 This means that different applications are connected through a message broker, but they don’t directly rely on one another.
-Other open source message brokers include ZeroMQ and qpid.
 This post will provide an overview of messaging with a focus on RabbitMQ, AMQP, and the pub/sub pattern.
 Sometimes people call RabbitMQ a message broker or an event bus.

 Publish/Subscribe architecture pattern

-This decoupling allows things to move away from a synchronous programming model to an asynchronous one.
-An app that publishes data can fire off a request for processing that data and go back to what is what doing without being concerned with how the data is processed.
+Pub/sub is an asynchronous programming model.
+An app that publishes data can send a request for processing that data and go back to what it was doing without being concerned with how the data is processed.
 Another cool thing about messaging is that your app can talk to any other app irrespective of language.
 This means that a Ruby app can publish data while a Python app consumes that data, all through messaging.

 Later, IBM and Microsoft came out with messaging software.
 It was expensive.
 It was hard for startups to use because they couldn’t afford it.
 At the same time, big companies had trouble trying to wire up different types of messaging software.
 Java Message Service (JMS) tried to solve this, but there were still limitations in trying to integrate multiple interfaces with different configuration rules.
 There was a need for a standard messaging protocol.